 Norfolk MND Care and Research Network

 The Norfolk MND Care and Research Network was established in June 2017, supported by the MND Association.
+The Network was officially opened in January by HRH Princess Anne who is a Royal Patron of the MND Association.
 Our aim is to provide a coordinated and accessible service for people affected by MND and their families.
-The network operates from the Norfolk and Norwich University Hospital, but serves all people in Norfolk living with MND.
+The Network operates from the Norfolk and Norwich University Hospital, but serves all people in Norfolk living with MND.

 Role of the network